waste-of-kindergarten/xpython37-v0.1/python/Doc/library/re.rst

 .. function:: findall(pattern, string, flags=0)

-   Return all non-overlapping matches of *pattern* in *string*, as a list of strings or tuples.
+   Return all non-overlapping matches of *pattern* in *string*, as a list of strings.
 The *string* is scanned left-to-right, and matches are returned in the order found.
+If one or more groups are present in the pattern, return a list of groups; this will be a list of tuples if the pattern has more than one group.
 Empty matches are included in the result.

-   The result depends on the number of capturing groups in the pattern.
-   If there are no groups, return a list of strings matching the whole pattern.
-If there is exactly one group, return a list of strings matching that group.
-If multiple groups are present, return a list of tuples of strings matching the groups.
-Non-capturing groups do not affect the form of the result.

-      >>> re.findall(r'\bf[a-z]*', 'which foot or hand fell fastest') ['foot', 'fell', 'fastest']
-      >>> re.findall(r'(\w+)=(\d+)', 'set width=20 and height=10')
-      [('width', '20'), ('height', '10')]

    .. versionchanged:: 3.7
       Non-empty matches can now start just after a previous empty match.